mitjafelicijan/rssperado/README.md

 - Detects language of the story
 - Allows extraction of content from each story
 - Distinguishes between articles and podcasts
-- Podcasts have accompanying url to audio file
+- Podcasts have accompanying URL to audio file

 ## Installation